Marc-Hanson/portfolio-three/README.md

 #### Live Site [Here](https://a-day-in-the-life-ae933bba8572.herokuapp.com/)

 #### How to play
+- Keywords are highlighted using a green colour and are contained in single quotes.
+- Enter one of the highlighted keywords from the text to continue in the story.
 - To begin playing the user must type the 'ready' keyword.
 - You can quit at any time using the 'quit' keyword.
 - After entering a keyword you progress to the next node, or reach a dead end.